softwareconstruction240/softwareconstruction/instruction/web-api/web-api.md

 ## Things to Understand

-- Server code example (Ticket to Ride)
 - Writing the main Server class
 - Writing HTTP handlers for GET and POST requests
 - Implementing the Test Web Page using a FileHandler
 - Writing a web client
+- Server and client code examples

 ## <a name="videos"></a>Videos (1:14:27)